herobank110/qt-material-ui/docs/components/typography.md

 ## Variants

-Typography variants are a shorthand for setting individual font properties from a preset.
+Individual font properties can be set using a variant as a shorthand.

-The variant can be set using a literal string, and is type checked with a `Literal` type.
+The variant uses a literal string, and is type checked using a `Literal` type.

 If a variant is specified, changing the individual font properties will have no effect.